50+ Free & Fun Things to do with Friends at Home

-It’s hard to find fun free things to do on a Saturday night with no money, especially when your friends want to go out.
+It’s hard to figure out what to do when hanging out with friends at home, especially if you’re broke and looking to save money.
 Luckily, there are plenty of fun free things to do at home with friends.
 Why not have them over and try one of these spend free activities?

 - Set up a clothing/accessory swap.
 Find friends that are similar sizes and need a wardrobe update.
 It’s a fun way to shop without spending a dime, and a great way to clean out your closet at the same time!